 - We have rules for everything here.
 Tell me about the time you found it difficult to follow the rule.
 (Actually there are rules in every company, in every employment.
 The key is to stress that you understand the importance of rules in detention facilities, and will follow the orders of your superiors, regardless of whether you like them or not.)

 - Imagine you saw four prisoners beating fifth in the corridor.
 What action would you take?

+Your motives, and you attitude to prisoners, are the two most important things for the interviewers.
 We wish you good luck in this tough interview!